Where is New Zealand?

 Its ISO code is NZ.

-It is located in Oceania.
 New Zealand has a mean elevation of 388 m above sea level.
+Its lowest elevation is Pacific Ocean.
+Its highest elevation is Aoraki-Mount Cook which is 3,754m above tall.

 it has a temperate climate that varies greatly by region.
 Its terrain is predominately mountainous with some large coastal plains.